Cxpher/Era/admin_mssqldb/admin_mssqldb.rst

    - **Database Name on VM** - SampleDB_Clone1
    - **Instance Name** - MSSQLSERVER

+|

    .. figure:: images/12.png

+|

 #.
 Click **Clone**

 #.
 Select **Operations** from the dropdown menu to monitor the registration.
 This process should take approximately 10-15 minutes.

-Delete Table and Clone Refresh
+Delete table and refresh clone
 ++++++++++++++++++++++++++++++

 There are times when a table or other data gets deleted (by accident), and you would like to get it back.
 Here we will delete a table and use the Era Clone Refresh action from the last snapshot we took.